-Tata Motors’ share price jumped back in the green on Thursday as the company announced massive investment plans for its subsidiary Jaguar Land Rover.
+Tata Motors‘ share price jumped back in the green on Tuesday to start the fresh week.

-Price Action: Tata Motors’ share price was up 0.73% to trade at ₹472.35 in the early hours of trading on Thursday.
+Price Action: Tata Motors’ share price was up 1.04% to trade at ₹827.45 as the markets opened on Tuesday.

 Don't miss a beat on the share market.
 Get real-time updates on top stock movers and trading ideas on Benzinga India Telegram channel.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.